iamdtang/skaterdav85.github.io/_posts/2017-05-29-my-course-"test-driven-development-in-node.js"-has-been-published-on-sitepoint!.md

 [Watch the first lesson for free!](https://www.sitepoint.com/premium/courses/test-driven-development-in-node-js-2932/?aref=dtang)!

-This week I will be giving away __3 vouchers__ to access the course for a year for free.
-See below for details:
+On Saturday June 3rd, 2017, I will be giving away __3 vouchers__ to access the course for a year for free.
+See below for a chance to win free access:

 <a class="e-widget" href="https://gleam.io/LFNFC/free-vouchers-for-my-new-testdriven-development-in-nodejs-course-on-sitepoint" rel="nofollow">Free Vouchers For My New &quot;Test-Driven Development in Node.js&quot; course on SitePoint</a>
 <script type="text/javascript" src="https://js.gleam.io/e.js" async="true"></script>